Log-Brunn-Minkowski inequality under symmetry: Introduction

-The cone volume measure or $L_0$ surface area measure $V_K$ on $S^{n-1}$, originating from the paper Gromov and Milman \cite{GromovMilman}, has become an indispensable tool in the last decades (see say Barthe, Gu\'{e}don, Mendelson, Naor \cite{BG}, Naor \cite{N45}, Paouris, Werner \cite{PW}, B\"or\"oczky, Henk \cite{BoH16}).
-If a convex body $K$ contains the origin, then its cone volume measure is $dV_K=\frac1n\,h_K\,dS_K$ where $h_K$ is the support function of $K$ and the total measure is the volume of $K$.
-In particular, the corresponding Monge-Amp\`ere equation on the sphere is
+The cone volume measure or $L_0$ surface area measure $V_K$ on $S^{n-1}$, originating from the papers Firey \cite{Fir74} and Gromov and Milman \cite{GromovMilman}, has become an indispensable tool in the last decades (see Barthe, Gu\'{e}don, Mendelson, Naor \cite{BG}, Naor \cite{N45}, Paouris, Werner \cite{PW}, B\"or\"oczky, Henk \cite{BoH16}).
+If a convex body $K$ contains the origin, then its cone volume measure is $dV_K=\frac1n\,h_K\,dS_K$ where $h_K$ is the support function of $K$ and $V_K(S^{n-1})=V(K)$ where the volume $V(K)$ is the $n$-dimensional Lebesgue measure of $K$.
+In particular, the classical formulation of the corresponding Monge-Amp\`ere equation "Logarithmic Minkowski problem" on the sphere $S^{n-1}$ is

+where $f$ is a given essentially positive function in $L_1(S^{n-1})$, and the unknown $h$ on $S^{n-1}$ is the restriction of the support function of a convex body containing the origin to $S^{n-1}$, and $\nabla^2 h$ is the Hessian of $h$ with respect to a moving orthonormal frame.
+Following Firey \cite{Fir74} who first stated the Logarithmic Minkowski problem, we consider the Monge-Amp\`ere equation in the Alexandrov sense, namely, given a finite non-trivial Borel measure $\mu$ on $S^{n-1}$, we search for a convex body $K$ with $o\in K$ and